progwebtec/classes-module/content/classes/ss2025/m1/_index.md

 3. Graded Lab Part for Main Part: 50%

 ### Main Labs
-You will need to hand in 6-7 Lab reports for the main part:
+You will need to hand in 6-7 Lab reports for the main part, see the [Assignments Page](./assignments/)  for details.

-  1. Personal Summary on OO & Software Crafting part, Report on Exercises
-  2. Proposal for Open Source Project
-  3. Brief Report on Refactoring Exercise, including source code
-  4. Report on Open Source Project, including source code
-  5. TBD
-  6. TBD
-  7. TBD

-This planning is also tentative, It will be adjusted according to our overall planning, and the reports will be weighted accordingly.